milesj/packager/readme.md

 * Parses a manifest file to determine source libraries
 * Allows for minification of source files during aggregation
 * Packages a list of libraries into a single output file
+* Archives multiple files into a zip file

 ## Documentation ##